-ESL 096 ADVANCED LANGUAGE I Course length: 54 hours lecture 3 units
+ESL 096 ADVANCED LANGUAGE I Course length: 54 hours lecture

-This course is the first semester of advanced ESL English.
-This course emphasizes grammar, writing skills, and short paragraphs and is designed to prepare students for college-level study.
+This course is the first semester if advanced ESL English.
+This course emphasizes in grammar, writing sentences, short paragraphs and is designed to prepare students for college-level study.
 The course provides practice in syntactic fluency through speaking, listening, writing and reading.
-This course is offered as Pass/No Pass.
+This course is offered Pass/No Pass.